vendasta/content-style-guide/04-grammar-and-mechanics.md

 ### Contractions

 They’re great!
 They give your writing an informal, friendly tone.
 In most cases, use them as you see fit.
-Avoid them if you're writing content that will be [translated for an international audience](/13-writing-for-translation.html.md).

 ### Emoji